kylephillips/unit-switcher/readme.txt

 **Why Unit Switcher?**

-Unit Switcher provides your users with a way to choose and display their preferred unit of measurement on the fly.
+Units provides your users with a way to choose and display their preferred unit of measurement on the fly.
 The user's preferred unit of measurement is saved via session, cookie, or none – configurable under the plugin settings.

 One example of usage would be for a real estate listing website.
 If land size is stored as acres, it may be helpful to provide a method for users to toggle between acres and kilometers squared as their preferred method of measurement.
 Another example may be a recipe site, where it may be helpful to provide users with a way to toggle between ingredient measurement units.

 Units may be added as needed, along with alternate units and the conversion formulas.

+Visit [unitswitcher.com](http://unitswitcher.com) for more detailed information.

-**Using Simple Locator**
+**Using Units**

-First, add primary units under settings > Unit Switcher.
+First, add primary units under settings > Units.
 Alternate units may be added by providing their name, singular name and conversion formula.
 Multiple alternate units may be set.

 Use the function `unit_switcher($variable, $primaryunit)` in your template to display the switcher.
 Pass the stored value as the first paramter and primary unit of measurement as the second value.